 Thank You SCCM 2007 Time to Say Good Bye

 Yes, big thanks to SCCM 2007.
 You served us very well.
-It’s time for you to take some rest.
+It’s time for you to rest.
 Today (9th July 2019 – It’s already 9th July in India) is the day we should officially say bye-bye to SCCM 2007 with a well-deserved firewall!

-I started my device management career with SMS 2003 as an application deployment engineer.
-But, SCCM 2007 is closer to my heart.
-With SCCM 2007, I started working on more complex SCCM infrastructure admin-related tasks with more responsibilities.
+As an application deployment engineer, I started my device management career with SMS 2003.
+But SCCM 2007 is closer to my heart.

 SCCM 2007 End of Support